Why Does Collabspace Need Azure AD Consent?

 - Allow SharePoint Permissions to be indexed

-The first point is clear; if Collabspace does not have access to Azure AD, then it cannot find user groups to add them.
+Collabspace needs access to Azure AD to find and add user groups to Collabspace.
 Most organizations rely on AD Groups to manage their users, which is why Collabspace is designed to leverage these groups.
 Users must be added either individually or as part of an AD Group to use Collabspace features.

 As for the Mailboxes, Collabspace connects to Exchange by its AD Groups, rather than having organizations point Collabspace at either their entire Exchange Server or at individual users.
 When adding an Exchange Connector, you query AD Groups and then add them to the connector.